gradle/gradle/design-docs/build-initialisation.md

 ## Test coverage

 * Well-behaved plugin int test for the new plugin.
-* Change the existing integration tests to run the `setupBuild` task.
+* Change the existing integration tests to run the `init` task.
 * Change the existing integration tests to verify that the wrapper files are generated.
 * Change the existing integration tests to verify that a `settings.gradle` is generated.
-* Verify that when `setupBuild` is run in a directory that does not contain a `pom.xml` then an empty `build.gradle` file, plus a `settings.gradle` and the wrapper files are generated.
+* Verify that when `init` is run in a directory that does not contain a `pom.xml` then an empty `build.gradle` file, plus a `settings.gradle` and the wrapper files are generated.

 # Story: User initializes a Gradle build without writing a stub build script (DONE)

-This story adds support for automatically applying the `build-setup` plugin when `gradle setupBuild` is run:
+This story adds support for automatically applying the `build-setup` plugin when `gradle init` is run:

-1. Add `ProjectConfigureAction` to the plugin project which adds a task rule that applies the `build-setup` plugin when `setupBuild` is requested.
+1. Add `ProjectConfigureAction` to the plugin project which adds a task rule that applies the `build-setup` plugin when `init` is requested.
 It should only apply the plugin to the root project of a build.
-2. Change the `build-setup` plugin so that it adds only the `setupBuild` lifecycle task and no other tasks when any of the following is true.
-In this case, the `setupBuild` task should simply log a warning when run.
+2. Change the `build-setup` plugin so that it adds only the `init` lifecycle task and no other tasks when any of the following is true.
+In this case, the `init` task should simply log a warning when run.
     - The settings script already exists.
     - The current project's build script already exists.

 ## Test coverage

 * Change the existing integration tests so that they do not create the stub build script that applies the plugin.
-* Running `gradle tasks` in a root directory shows the `setupBuild` task.
+* Running `gradle tasks` in a root directory shows the `init` task.
-* Running `gradle setupBuild` in a multi-project build logs a warning and does not overwrite existing files.
+* Running `gradle init` in a multi-project build logs a warning and does not overwrite existing files.
-* Running `gradle setupBuild` for a project whose `build.gradle` already exists logs a warning and does not overwrite existing files.
+* Running `gradle init` for a project whose `build.gradle` already exists logs a warning and does not overwrite existing files.
-* Running `gradle setupBuild -b foo.gradle` when `foo.gradle` already exists logs a warning and does not generate any files.
+* Running `gradle init -b foo.gradle` when `foo.gradle` already exists logs a warning and does not generate any files.

 # Story: User updates Gradle wrapper without defining wrapper task